 - Bachelor of Laws or Juris Doctor provides a solid foundation in a wide variety of substantive law areas, as well as legal process and civil procedure, and develops legal research and writing skills. - Legal research requires legal training and experience, and incorporates a specific set of analytical and practical skills.
-At this level, this position will conduct legal research for own use or for more senior lawyers to review and further analyze. - The position is meant to be an intermediate level position that builds on previously acquired knowledge and continues to develop on-the-job experience (usually 4 10 years of experience) in more substantive detailed knowledge in many various areas of law, including aboriginal, administrative and public law, access and privacy, bankruptcy, constitutional, corporate and commercial, employment, labour, education, energy, environmental, health, real estate, finance, pensions, surrogate, tax, tort, trade, family, immigration, intellectual property, and wills and estates (depending on the case/file). - Thorough understanding of relevant legislation (Acts and Regulations provincial, federal, and international), court rules and processes, common law, policies and procedures to provide accurate legal advice, and appropriately assess risks. - With acquired on-the-job experience, this position is expected to have a working understanding of a client ministry's processes and related legislation and regulations. - Membership in good standing with the Law Society of Alberta (or eligibility for membership with the Law Society of Alberta)- including compliance with its continuing legal education obligations-is required for all practicing lawyers in Alberta, including those in government. - Effective writing, verbal, listening, negotiating, and advocacy skills, and the ability to clearly and effectively communicate with
+At this level, this position will draw on many sources to find and summarize relevant material for more senior lawyers to review and further analyze. - The position is meant to be an entry/developmental level position that acquires on-the-job experience (usually 1 3 years of experience) resulting in more detailed knowledge in many various areas of law, such as aboriginal, administrative and public law, access and privacy, bankruptcy, constitutional, corporate and commercial, employment, labour, education, energy, environmental, health, real estate, finance, pensions, surrogate, tax, tort, trade, family, immigration, intellectual property, and wills and estates (depending on the case/file). - Thorough understanding of relevant legislation (Acts and Regulations provincial, federal, and international), court and tribunal rules and processes, common law, policies, and procedures to provide accurate legal advice and appropriately assess risks. - Acquire an understanding of a client ministry's processes and related legislation and regulations. - Membership in good standing with the Law Society of Alberta (or eligibility for membership with the Law Society of Alberta)- including compliance with its continuing legal education obligations-is required for all practicing lawyers in Alberta, including those in government. - Effective writing, verbal, listening, negotiating, and advocacy skills, and the ability to clearly and effectively communicate with clients.